 4. Use a time tracking tool

 Now asking your team to manually track time is going to be a no-show.
 That’s why you need a system that is dead simple to use.
-An effective timesheet calculator without hassling anyone.
+An effective timesheet app without hassling anyone.
 With AttendanceBot, for instance, all they need to do is drop a simple message into the chat app they’re already using for team collaboration when they start/stop their work.

 With this HR time tracking software, there is no need to manage a spreadsheet.
 Or send an email for every leave or schedule change.

 “In a previous role, I managed a large team – that means a lot of time off, a lot of ‘working from home’, and a couple of offices across the globe.
 Plus I practically lived in Slack, so having it all in one place is great.”

 Even teams that aren’t fully remote use this smart time tracking bot.
 Be it to know who’s on leave when or to coordinate over a task with who’s available at the earliest.